How to Start a Plant-Based Diet

 Working this out will help you determine the types of foods that will make the change most enjoyable for you.

 For example, if you enjoy meat, but are concerned about the impact meat has on the environment or your health, including meat alternatives (such as veggie sausages or burgers) in your diet is a great option.
-This allows you to make the change you want to, but still include similar enough foods to what you were eating previously to prevent you feeling restricted.
+This allows you to make the change you want to, but still include similar enough foods to what you were eating previously to prevent you from feeling restricted.

 Top tip: be open-minded when trying these products, particularly at the start.
 They likely won’t taste exactly like their meaty counterparts, but they’re still delicious, and a great substitute to help you along the way!